sueddeutsche/editron/docs/doc-editor-options.md

 # Editor Options

-> Editor configurations may set titles and descriptions, hide an editor, modify its behaviour, add an icon, etc.
+> Editor configurations may set titles and descriptions, hide an editor, modify its behaviour, add an icon, etc..
+Here is a description of editor-options supported of the default editors that are bundled along with editron.
+These editors ensure, that all basic json-values can be displayed and edited.
+Each editor supports its own configuration settings.
+But there are some configuration-values that should be supported per default, like changing a _title_ or _description_.
+These default configuration values are described here as **shared editor options**, where alle specific editor options are described in **editor options for each editor** individually.
+>
+> So, editron per se does not support any options, besides `hidden: boolean`.
+All other configuration values are defined by the editors in use.

 From a given JSON-Schema, its optinal properties `title` and `description` are used for labels and inline-information of the generated input-element or group.
 All additional configuration for an _editron_-editor goes into the _editron:ui_ property in each json-schema-definition.
 Some configuration settings are supported per default, and should be supported by a _custom_-editor.
 Other configuration settings are editor-specific and should be added with a unique property-name , where its contents **must be an object**. e.g.: The _autocomplete_-Editor, has its custom configuration in a corresponding property _autocomplete_, like in the following example: